 Consumers in metropolitan cities recognize the damaging effects of tap water and will pay the price for reverse osmosis or spring water, but their desire is for the latter.
 We can see this in the reverse osmosis purified drinking water brands “appearing” to be sourced from springs.

-This trend has not receded and, where possible, we should consider it as a purchase driver worth testing in our packaging design process.
+This trend has not receded and, where possible, we should consider it a purchase driver worth testing in our packaging design process.

 There is a subconscious connection between carbonation and mineral water.
-This is because the first sparkling waters came from springs or wells of natural water occurring because of of volcanic gases.
+This is because the first sparkling waters came from springs or wells of natural water because of volcanic gases.
 The outcome was bubbling water packed full of minerals.

 Luxury Water Bottles

 Luxury water ranges from $5.00 to $60,000.00 for a single bottle.
-You heard that right, 60K for a product that you can drink from your kitchen sink.
+You heard that right, 60K for a product you can drink from your kitchen sink.
 If you are a brand questioning the price you charge, remove subjectivity from the packaging design process, and test for what consumers will pay.

-Seems to work for international water brands such as Acqua di Cristallo and their 24K gold bottle!
+It works for international water brands such as Acqua di Cristallo and their 24K gold bottle!

 Branded Water Bottles

 There are enemies of bottled water at every turn.
-One of the largest examples is Paris, France, which has essentially eliminated bottled water as a CPG category.
+One of the largest examples is Paris, France, which eliminated bottled water as a CPG category.
 With innovative sanitation and remineralization processes, you get free high-quality drinking water on nearly every corner of their city streets.

 This isn’t the only weapon used to fight against bottled water.